Ovulation Calculator

 How to use ovulation test kits

 Ovulation calculators (also known as fertility calculators) are a good indicator of where you are in your menstrual cycle, however, every person is unique and so is their cycle, so it's important to take the results with a pinch of salt.
-The results may also be skewed if you are unsure when exactly your last period was, you have just come off the pill or your periods are irregular.
+The results may also be skewed if you are unsure when your last period was, if you have just come off the pill or your periods are irregular.
 If you’ve been trying for a while, talk to your GP.

 One to two days before ovulation occurs, the body produces a surge of the luteinizing hormone (LH) which can be detected in urine.
 Ovulation predictor kits (OPKs) look for this surge and alert you to its presence - digital OPKs will display a symbol such as a smiley face.
+If you see a symbol, this means it's likely you’re about to ovulate.
+Now is the time to have sex as well as two days after.
+Play it safe by adding one more day onto this, just in case you’ve ovulated a day later than expected.

 Support when trying to conceive